remfan1994/strawberry-creek-voices/narrative/continuous_flow.md

 Here, the water listens more than it moves.
 Every droplet carries the imprint of attention, the patient tracing of the world’s subtle gestures.
 Natural remnants—fallen seeds, leaves, tiny paper strips—are absorbed without judgment.

-A crayfish slips from beneath a stone into the current.
+A Pacific tree frog leaps from a stone into the current.
 The splash is brief, gentle, but the creek notes it, folding the motion into its ledger of small attentions.
-The strength of the creek is not in rushing, but in watchfulness, in quiet service, in bearing witness to what might otherwise vanish unnoticed.

 Even in its stillness, the water teaches: attentiveness is mercy, patience is strength, and the smallest actions ripple outward in ways that endure.